Waverly, South Dakota

 Waverly is an unincorporated community and census-designated place (CDP) in Codington County, South Dakota, United States.
 The population was 22 at the 2020 census.

 The community derives its name from the Waverley Novels.

 Geography

 Waverly is located in eastern Codington County 15 mi northeast of Watertown, the county seat.
 It is 4 mi east of Exit 185 on Interstate 29.

 According to the United States Census Bureau, the Waverly CDP has a total area of 2.6 km2, all land.

 Demographics

-22 people in the 2020 census.
-37 people in the 2010 census.
+Education

+It is in the Waverly School District 14-5.